Loudoun County Public Schools: Administration

-The LCPS system, while operated on a day-to-day basis by the Superintendent (Dr. Daniel Smith (Interim)), is managed under the direction and authority of the Loudoun County School Board, a nine-member panel elected by citizens in the county.
+The LCPS system, while operated on a day-to-day basis by the Superintendent (Dr. Aaron C. Spence), is managed under the direction and authority of the Loudoun County School Board, a nine-member panel elected by citizens in the county.
 Eight of the nine board positions are divided among voting districts that represent communities throughout the county, while the ninth seat is elected at-large by the entire county.
 The voting districts correspond to those used for Loudoun County Board of Supervisors elections.
 Unlike the Board of Supervisors, the chairmanship of the School Board is elected annually by its members, while the Chairman of the Board of Supervisors is always the at-large seat.
 While the School Board makes decisions relating to school policy and curriculum, it receives funding through the Board of Supervisors.